markusmobius/go-trafilatura/README.md

 - Designed to be used in academic domain e.g. natural language processing.
 - Actively maintained with new release almost every month.
 - CON: slower than the other extractors, mostly because it also looks for language and publish date.
-- CON: doesn't really good at extracting images.
+- CON: not very good at extracting images.

 The benchmark that compares these extractors is available in [this repository][benchmark].
 It uses each extractor to process 983 web pages in single thread.
-Here is its benchmark result when tested in my PC (Intel i7-8550U @ 4.000GHz, RAM 16 GB):
+Here is its benchmark result when tested on my PC (Intel i7-8550U @ 4.000GHz, RAM 16 GB):

 Here we compare the extraction result between `go-trafilatura`, `go-readability` and `go-domdistiller`.
 To reproduce this test, clone this repository then run: